smonier/exactlyImageGenerator/README.md

 All GraphQL mutations enforce:
 - User must be authenticated
-- User must have READ permission on source DAM assets
+- User must have READ permission on source Media Manager assets
-- User must have CREATE permission on target DAM folders
+- User must have CREATE permission on target Media Manager folders

 ### Logging